cs-au-dk/jalangilogger/README.md

 ### Creating log files from HTML files

 Creating a log file for a HTML based test is slightly more involved.
-When invoking [scripts/genLogFile.sh](scripts/genLogFile.sh) with a HTML file as an arugment a browser instance running the HTML application is spawned.
+When invoking [scripts/genLogFile.sh](scripts/genLogFile.sh) with a HTML file as an argument a browser instance running the HTML application is spawned.
 The user can then interact with the application to generate values.
-Once the user is done, the browser application is killed by pressing 'p', and the values are saved to a log file similar.
+Once the user is done, the browser application is killed by pressing 'p', and the values are saved to a log file.
 For example:

 ```
 $ ./scripts/genLogFile.sh ./ test/chromeexperiments/core.html